yaya2devops/bachelor-guide/docs/pfe.md

 After the years spent doing the program, your last exams should be accomplished by a january of a given year.

+(Not the case for me, lol, ended on dec)

 From this point and beyond please...
 - Satisfy the univeristy administration documents.
 - Start or continue working on [your end of study project](learntex?id=action-required) (snapshot below).